-Prior to commencing repair of concrete structures, it is always advisable to investigate the possible causes of this degradation.
+Prior to commencing repair of concrete structures, it is always advisable to investigate the possible causes of the degradation.
 Nothing will be gained by carrying out a repair in haste.

 Causes of deterioration may be divided into recurring and non-recurring:

 - If the recurrence of deterioration is acceptably low, then it is normally acceptable to restore the structure as nearly as possible to its original state.